Salta & Jujuy: North of Argentina Reading Time: 18 minutes

 TIME: 15 minutes to Uquia, 75 minutes to Purmamarca

-(Check my entire blog post on Iruya).
 It is possible to take a bus back to Humahuaca (3 hours), and then another bus to Salta (4 hours).
 But the fastest way is through a shared taxi.
 It’s best to have a local message or call for you to make the reservation one day in advance.
-I was told that if I message from my foreign whatsapp number the driver will try to take advantage and ask for more money.
-The taxi leaves Iruya at 4am.
+I was told that if I message from my foreign WhatsApp number the driver will try to take advantage and ask for more money.
+The taxi leaves Iruya at 4 am, but more than likely the taxi will be delayed.

 COMPANY: Remis Rapido y Curioso: +54 9 387 615 7439